Skip to main content

 The NCJFCJ provides educational opportunities for judges hearing domestic violence cases along a variety of axes, including child custody decision-making, protection orders, criminal sanctions and pleas, immigration, and child abuse and neglect.

 Formed in 1998, the National Judicial Institute on Domestic Violence (NJIDV) is a dynamic partnership among the U.S. Department of Justice, Office on Violence Against Women, Futures Without Violence, and the National Council of Juvenile and Family Court Judges.
 The NJIDV has provided technical assistance and highly interactive, skills-based domestic violence workshops for judges and judicial officers nationwide since 1999.
-The NJIDV has developed a continuum of judicial education that currently includes the Enhancing Judicial Skills in Domestic Violence Cases (EJS) Workshop, Continuing Judicial Skills in Domestic Violence Cases (CJS) Program, Faculty Development, and Technical Assistance for state and regional adaptation and replication of the NJIDV programs.
+The NJIDV has developed a continuum of judicial education that currently includes Enhancing Judicial Skills in Domestic Violence Cases (EJS) Workshop and Continuing Judicial Skills in Domestic Violence Cases (CJS) Program as well as Faculty Development, and Technical Assistance for state and regional adaptation and replication of the NJIDV programs.
 Judges return from these programs to their communities with a vastly greater understanding of domestic violence, elder abuse, sexual assault, and stalking, improved tools for handling the day-to-day legal issues, and a stronger sense of their courtroom and community roles to help end and prevent violence.
 Judges also learn how to support victims’ efforts to achieve safety, obtain support, and realize autonomy while holding batterers accountable for their conduct and offering them opportunities to change battering behavior.
 The NJIDV also connects with other judicial education programs developed by the NCJFCJ and Futures Without Violence to offer additional specialized programs (such as on Abuse in Later Life and Teen Dating Violence) to judicial officers nationwide.

 Judicial Leadership